Skip to content

 Permanent Residency (PR) Options

-• Express Entry: Express Entry is an online system used to manage applications under three programs: Federal Skilled WorkerCanadian Experience Class, and Federal Skilled Trades.
+• Express Entry: Express Entry is an online system used by IRCC to manage applications under three programs: Federal Skilled WorkerCanadian Experience Class, and Federal Skilled Trades.
 Applicants are ranked using a points-based system that considers age, education, work experience, and language skills.

 If you are a skilled worker with extensive experience, this could be your opportunity to apply and move to Vancouver.
 Click on each program link to check the requirements for each program.